Getting Started with Design Verification

-The skeleton DV plan and the Hjson testplan should be addressed first.
+The skeleton DV document and the Hjson testplan should be addressed first.

-The DV plan documentation is not expected to be completed in full detail at this point.
+The DV documentation is not expected to be completed in full detail at this point.

 However, it is expected to list all the verification components needed and depict the planned testbench as a block diagram.

 Under the ‘design verification’ directory in the OpenTitan team drive, some sample testbench block diagrams are available in the